09/25/20007: Hard Rock Park picturesDowntown Myrtle Beach

 100 North King's Highway

-(803) 448-4937 A popular former restaurant/bar on Highway 17.
-This bar, on the south corner beside several other businesses, has all been torn down and replaced.
-I'm not positive, but I think that this bar burned down many years ago.
-The owner/manager, Bettie Jean Barnes "Ma" Gilbert, died on Wednesday, January 13, 2007 at Waccamaw Community Hospital, at age 76.
+The owner/manager, Bettie Jean (Barnes) Gilbert, known as "Ma" Gilbert, died on Wednesday, January 13, 2007 at Waccamaw Community Hospital, at age 76.
 She was born Jan.
 15, 1931 in Parkersburg, WV, and had been living in Murrells Inlet.
 The funeral service was on Friday, Feb.
 9, 2007 at Goldfinch Funeral Home in Murrells Inlet, and she was buried in Oceanwoods Cemetary.
 (Sun News, 2/02/2007) She ran this popular bar with her late husband William Gilbert, who preceded her by many years.
-She also ran the Gaslight Tavern at 407 Yaupon Circle, and "Some Place Else".
-She was well known and respected for her support of many local musicians and rock bands.
+Ma Gilbert was well known and respected for her support of many local musicians and rock bands.
+The band Sharks was the house band for a time.
+GILBERT'S GASLIGHT TAVERN

-FORT CAROLINE
+FORT CAROLINE and CHARLES TOWNE

 UNKNOWN MINIATURE GOLF